 Consider the Full Cost of Education

-Tuition is just one factor, and can be less than half the annual cost.
-Total cost includes tuition, room and board, student fees, books and supplies, transportation and other expenses.
+Tuition is just one factor and can be less than half the annual cost.
+Total cost includes tuition, room and board, student fees, books and supplies, transportation, and other expenses.
 If you are thinking about graduate or professional school, keep that in mind too.
-Also factor in various opportunities to offset expenses by earning money during college from part-time and summer jobs.
+Also, factor in various opportunities to offset costs by earning money during college from part-time and summer jobs.

 Don’t Assume You are Not Eligible for Financial Aid